 Christmas Moss Fertilizer and CO2 Needs

 Christmas Moss can grow with or without an active substrate.
 It’s completely optional.
 However, for it to thrive you will want to use liquid fertilizer to get it going.
-For liquid fertilizers, I highly recommended APT Complete sold on Amazon.
+For liquid aquarium plant fertilizers, I highly recommended APT Complete.
 This is the most comprehensive fertilizer you can purchase online and is designed by a professional aquascaper.

 Christmas moss will grow without CO2 injection.
 However, if you want to bring out the full potential of its growth and have a thicker moss CO2 will help with this greatly.
 For CO2 systems, I would highly recommend CO2 Art regulators.
 You can see a full review here.